Delaware Colony: Dutch and Swedish settlements

 Follow-up expeditions by Cornelius May in 1613 and Cornelius Hendrickson in 1614 mapped the shoreline of what would become the colony and state of Delaware for inclusion in the New Netherland colony.
 Initial Dutch settlement was centered up the Delaware River at Fort Nassau at Big Timber Creek, south of what is now Gloucester City, New Jersey.

 Neither the Dutch nor the English showed any early interest in establishing settlement on this land.
-It was not until 1629 that agents of the Dutch West India Company, Gillis Hossitt and Jacob Jansz, arrived to negotiate with the Native Americans to "purchase" land for a colony.
+It was not until 1629 that agents of the Dutch West India Company, Gillis Hossitt and Jacob Jansz, arrived to negotiate with the Native Americans to purchase land for a colony.
 (The Dutch always purchased land from the Native Americans, rather than take it by force, but the peoples had differing concepts of property and use.
 The Native Americans often considered the Dutch "payments" to be gifts in keeping with their Native custom, and expected to share use of the common land.)
 Hossitt and Jansz secured a treaty granting the Dutch a parcel of land running along the shore eight Dutch miles long and half a Dutch mile deep (roughly 29 by just under 2 US miles).
 This nearly coincided with the length of the coast of modern Sussex and Kent counties in Delaware.

 In 1631 the Dutch sent a group of twenty-eight men to build a fort inside Cape Henlopen on Lewes Creek to establish the Zwaanendael Colony.
 This first colony was intended to take advantage of the large whale population in the bay and to produce whale oil.
-A cultural misunderstanding with the Native Americans resulted in their killing these 28 colonists before a year had passed.
+A cultural misunderstanding with the Native Americans resulted in their killing of these 28 colonists before a year had passed.
 Patroon David Pietersz. de Vries arrived shortly thereafter with an additional 50 settlers.
 Although he concluded a treaty with the Indians, de Vries, his partners in Holland, and the Dutch West India Company decided the location was too dangerous for immediate colonization.
 They took the additional settlers to New Amsterdam (New York) instead.

 In March 1638, the Swedish colony of New Sweden was established as the first permanent European settlement in Delaware.
 The Kalmar Nyckel anchored at a rocky point on the Minquas Kill.
 Today this site is called Swedes' Landing; it is located in Wilmington, Delaware.
-The New Sweden Company was organized and overseen by Clas Larsson Fleming, a Swedish admiral and administrator.
-Samuel Blommaert, a Flemish director of the Dutch West India Company who had grown frustrated with the company's policies, assisted the fitting-out.
 The expedition was led, and had been instigated by Peter Minuit, the founding governor of New Netherland.
 He had been dismissed by the Dutch West India Company, which operated the colony as a concession.
 Minuit resented the company and was well aware that the Dutch had little settlement in the Zuyd (Delaware) river valley.
 New Sweden was a multicultural affair, with Finns, Dutch, Walloons (Belgians), and Germans, in addition to Swedes among the settlers.